 *Note: CMS uses the term “training” (DSMT) instead of “education” (DSME) when defining the reimbursable benefit (DSMT).
 This term relates specifically to Medicare billing.

 Who can perform DSME Services?

-At least one team member facilitating DSME will be a registered nurse, registered dietitian/nutritionist, or pharmacist with training and experience pertinent to DSME, or another healthcare professional certified as a diabetes educator (CDE) or board certified in advanced diabetes management (BC-ADM).
+At least one team member facilitating DSME will be a registered nurse, registered dietitian/nutritionist, or pharmacist with training and experience pertinent to DSME, or another healthcare professional certified as a diabetes educator or in advanced diabetes management.
 Please note that only one of these specialists are required, and a licensed pharmacist is one of those specialists!